robymes/VagrantDockerSwarm/readme.md

 ## Configuration
 * configure ssh client for Vagrant using ssh in Git (cmd prompt as Admin)

-    depending your Git Installation path
+    depending on your Git installation path
 ```
     setx PATH "%PATH%;%UserProfile%\AppData\Local\Programs\Git\usr\bin"
 ```